 The Hippie culture still exists in certain parts of Los Angeles if you know where to look.
 Yoga pants, peace signs, and free spirits abound in nooks and crannies around the Southland.
-Some modern-day hippies are Baby Boomers who never gave up the lifestyle and others are young and artsy.
+Some modern-day hippies are Baby Boomers who never gave up the lifestyle and others who are young and artsy.
 I traveled to several Hippie hideaways in the Los Angeles area to see what I could find.

-On Woolsey Canyon in the West San Fernando Valley is a rock formation with time capsule writings on it.
+On Woolsey Canyon in the West San Fernando Valley above Chatsworth is a rock formation with time capsule writings on it.
 “Free Manson” “Witches Den” “No More Nukes.”

 Click on images to view full size.

-I decided to venture out toward the sea to check out the flower child atmosphere on Topanga Canyon.
-It’s one of LA’s quintessential hippie hideaways with vintage clothing shops, bohemian art galleries, ramshackle shacks, an outdoor Shakespearean theater, and organic eateries.
+I drove up Topanga Canyon toward the sea to check out the flower child atmosphere there It’s one of LA’s quintessential hippie hideaways with vintage clothing shops, bohemian art galleries, ramshackle shacks, outdoor Shakespearean theater, and organic eateries.
 Other than the occasional threat of fire or floods, it’s a heavenly place to hang out.

 Click on images to view Full-Size in a gallery.